aryann-anand/lsd/README.md

 > A lucid trip through the void for people who code in color and dream in contrast

-A vibrant, high-contrast dark theme for Visual Studio Code designed to enhance your coding experience with psychedelic neon colors and striking aesthetics.
+A high contrast, vibrant and lucid theme for VSCode.

+v1.1.0

 ## 🎨 LSD Preview

-Get a quick glimpse of how the LSD theme transforms your editor:
+Quick glimpse of how the LSD theme transforms your editor:

 ![Demo 1](./assets/demo1.png)
 ![Demo 2](./assets/demo3.png)